ctDNA testing

 Testing details

-The South East Genomic Medicine Service will use the MSK-ACCESS® panel powered with SOPHiA DDM™
+The South East Genomic Medicine Service uses the MSK-ACCESS® panel powered with SOPHiA DDM™

 This NGS panel has been fully validated and can detect small nucleotide variants in 147 genes, including the TERT promoter region and MET exon 14 skipping, copy